tremc/tremc/README.md

 * ^a	: Add torrent (in paused mode) dialog
 * /		: Search for torrents matching pattern
 * .		: Search for torrents matching regular expression

+### Dialog windows
+Various dialog windows can be opened While using the program.
+At any time, ^w quits the program.

+In all text input dialogs, edit text with Left, Right, Home, End, Backspace, Del.
+* Information windows (session statistics, key bindings):
+  * Escape closes the windows
+  * Space shows next page if there is more to display.
+* Confirmation windows

+  Press y/n to accept or cancel.
+Left/Right/Tab/Shift-Tab move highlight, Enter accepts highlighted choice.
+* Options window

+  Select option to modify by pressing the highlighted letter.
+Esc to close window.
+* Numeric input
+* Search window: Enter pattern or regular expression to search.
+Search happens while typing.
+If none found, the input line shows this by changing color.
+Keys:
+  * Esc closes the window.
+  * Tab completes typed pattern by searched items (files/torrents).
+  * Up/Down cycle through history.
+  * Enter moves focus to next match.
+  * ^r moves focus to previous match.
+* Selection window: Enter pattern or regular expression to search.
+Then
+  * Esc closes the window without modifying selection.
+  * Tab completes typed pattern by searched items (files/torrents).
+  * Up/Down cycle through history.
+  * Enter selects matching files/torrents.
+  * ^r adds matching files/torrents to selection.
+* Sort menu

+  Select sorting key by pressing the highlighted letter, or moving the selection with Up/Down and pressing Enter.

+  Selecting reverse reverses the current sorting order.

+  Pressing Esc leaves sort order unchanged.
+* Filter menu
+  Select sorting key by pressing the highlighted letter, or moving the selection with Up/Down and pressing Enter.
+Pressing the capital letter or pressing Backspace after highlighting the desired option select reversed filter (satisfied if the condition is not met).

+  Some filters open further window to enter or select the filter parameter.

+  Selecting reverse reverses the current sorting order.

+  Pressing Esc leaves filter unchanged.
+* Filters lists edit

+  Filtering is done by a list of sublists of filters.
+For an item to satisfy the list, it has to satisfies all filters in at least one sublist (DNF).

+  Move the cursor by using the arrow keys, d to remove marked filter, f to edit marked filter (including empty one).

+  Enter to accept modified list, Esc to leave window without modifying list of filters.

 ## Configuration file
 By default the configuration file is called settings.cfg in the XDG configuration directory for `tremc`.
 With default XDG configuration, this will be `~/.config/tremc/settings.cfg`.